-whose work explores black culture and the restrictions placed upon the body in social space.
+Born in Belo Horizonte, Brazil, Benjamin Abras is an Afro-Brazilian visual artist, dancer and performer whose work explores black culture and the restrictions placed upon the black body.
 Through his work Abras aims to sensitize people to human rights issues as they relate to the black Brazilian community through the strength of contemporary black art.
-In his work as an actor, dancer, poet, writer and performer Abras aims to connect African culture with contemporary dance and dance, often working alongside the community.
+In his work as an actor, dancer, poet, writer and performer Abras aims to connect African culture with contemporary dance, often by working alongside communities.

-Interview with Benjamin Abras, Malta Festival Poznań 2019: https://www.youtube.com/watch?v=JidLJcs-KTM
+Interview with Benjamin Abras, Malta Festival Poznań 201

-Interview with Benjamin Abras, 2017: https://www.youtube.com/watch?v=BHImNbjOAhU
+Interview with Benjamin Abras, 2017